itiszac/CS1A/README.md

 # CS1A Saddleback College

-Homework questions and the respective solutions
+Homework questions and their respective solutions